hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 *(thank you iamaskid)*

 <a id="hide-a-process-user"></a>
+**1.v.
+Hide a process as user**

 Continuing from "Hiding a connection" the same technique can be used to hide a process.
-This example hides the nmap process and also takes care that our `grep` does not show up in the ps list by renaming it to GREP:
+This example hides the nmap process and also takes care that our `grep` does not show up in the process list by renaming it to GREP:

 ```shell
 echo 'ps(){ command ps "$@" | exec -a GREP grep -Fv -e nmap  -e GREP; }' >>~/.bashrc